USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_Benchmark.md

                             available in the WRF restart file or not)

-* One sample run scripts is provided; run_cctm_Bench_2016_12SE1.WRFCMAQ.csh (for coupled model with SW feedback on.
+* One sample run scripts is provided; run_cctm_Bench_2016_12SE1.WRFCMAQ.csh (for coupled model with SW feedback on).

   - Start with the run_cctm_Bench_2016_12SE1.WRFCMAQ.csh that specifies direct_sw_feedback = .true.
   - and the CMAQv5.3.3 input benchmark dataset to run CMAQ-WRF with feedback
   - It is configured to run on 16 processors and for 2 days of model simulation
   - Edit the script to specify the paths, modify the number of processors and batch queue commands
-  - Verify that the OMIfile definition matches the latest release of CMAQv5.3.3
+  - Verify that the OMIfile definition matches the latest release of CMAQv5.3.3+
+  - Fix VEGPARM.TBL, since Benchmark runs with PX LSM with NLCD40 Data

-  Modify the following section to specify your local paths:
+  Now, modify the following section to specify your local paths:

   ```
      set WORKDIR     = /proj/ie/proj/CMAS/WRF-CMAQ/CMAQ_v5.3.3/CCTM/scripts